Why men want women to own land

 In Patan’s Vadnagar village, Amarben Rabari’s husband is one such tenant farmer.

 “My husband’s entire family has been farming on leased land for years, and none of them are recognised as farmers,” said Amarben, 60.
-“But I am a varasdar in my father’s property, so I am a farmer and I can buy agricultural land under the law.”
+“But I am a vaarasdar in my father’s property, so I am a farmer and I can buy agricultural land under the law.”

 Taking advantage of his wife’s farmer status, Amarben’s husband saved up for years and finally bought 10 bighas of farm land in 2019.
 At the time, the purchase was informal and Amarben’s husband paid over Rs 20 lakh without initiating paperwork.
 “Now, we have applied to get the land registered in my name,” she said.